 Number of registered patents worldwide

-Expanding the potential of printing and creating new value
+Growth Strategy #1: Broaden the potential of printing technology and create new value

 Structure of Ricoh’s inkjet printheads